 About The August Agency LLC

-With the new millenium, in 2000 Cricket shifted her literary endeavors to representation, and founded The Christina Pechstein Agency.
-In 2004 she saw a fine opportunity to expand her business by including former editor Jeffery McGraw, changing the name to The August Agency LLC.
+With the new millenium, in 2001 Cricket shifted her literary endeavors to representation, and founded The Christina Pechstein Agency, later changing the name to The August Agency LLC.

-Jeffery came onboard in 2004 to direct the New York operations of the agency, bringing a wide range of leadership experience in television and publishing, with a concentrated background in editorial, legal, publicity, advertising and promotion, and feature reporting.
+Jeffery joined The August Agency in 2004 to direct the New York operations of the agency, bringing a wide range of leadership experience in television and publishing, with a concentrated background in editorial, legal, publicity, advertising and promotion, and feature reporting, and then in 2012 stepped back to a consulting position.
 He has worked for media companies large and small, including Soap Opera Weekly, HarperCollins, Abrams, Leisure Publishing, AMC Networks, Discovery Channel, and A&E Television Networks, including A&E Network, History, The Biography Channel, Crime & Investigation Network, and Lifetime.
 Throughout his career Jeffery has had the privilege to work with many different types of books - from exquisite art and illustrated coffee table tomes to New York Times bestselling fiction and nonfiction - and an equally diverse roster of remarkable authors and artists - among them Nancy Bartholomew, Elizabeth Berg, Cathy East Dubowski, Patricia Gaffney, Olivia Goldsmith, Andy Goldsworthy, Al Hirschfeld, Mary-Kate and Ashley Olsen, Bill O'Reilly, Joanne Pence, Betty Rollin, Ben Schonzeit, and Hunt Slonem.

 supporting literary & literacy charities: